-ERISA places special emphasis on "procedural prudence," so it is important for all ERISA fiduciaries to follow appropriate procedures, to have full access to all necessary information and expert advice pertaining to their duties, and to keep careful records of their deliberations, decisions and actions when acting in a fiduciary capacity.
-Obtaining and maintaining an appropriate level of ERISA fiduciary insurance is highly recommended.
+The satisfaction of ERISA fiduciary duties relies heavily on "procedural prudence," so it is important for all ERISA fiduciaries to follow appropriate procedures, to have full access to all necessary information and expert advice pertaining to their duties, and to keep careful records of their deliberations, decisions and actions when acting in a fiduciary capacity.
+Boards of directors and compensation committees who have delegated ERISA fiduciary duties to qualified appointees also should receive periodic reports regarding the plans being administered by their appointees and satisfy themselves that the appointees are fulfilling their delegated functions.
+Obtaining and maintaining an appropriate level of ERISA fiduciary insurance for all persons acting as fiduciaries is highly recommended.
+Although ERISA fiduciaries may not be indemnified by the assets of ERISA plans, companies may be permitted to further indemnify its ERISA fiduciaries through bylaws or corporate resolutions.